simonn2/solidity-data-representation/src/types.md

 A variable of *pointer type* holds a reference to another multivalue or lookup variable to be found elsewhere.
 They never point to variables of direct type or other variables of pointer type.
-(Note that pointers are not, in Solidity, an actual type separate from that of what they point to, but they're useful to consider as a separate type here.)
+(Note that pointers are not in Solidity, an actual type separate from that of what they point to, but they're useful to consider as a separate type here.)